 April 25, 2021 2 min read

 We all love spicing up our homes with plants, but we need to be aware of plants that could cause harmful effects to our pets.
-Here are 7 poisonous plants to dogs that could pose serious health risks.
+In this post we will be covering the following plants most poisonous to dogs:

 Even though this plant looks great in your garden, it can cause serious health problems to your dog.
 Nightshade is a type of weed and contains atropine, a commonly used drug in medicine.
 Atropine causes dilated pupils, uncoordinated movement, fever and seizures.
 The toxin is found in highest amounts in the berries of the plant but if you suspect your dog has eaten any part of the plant, take them to the vet immediately.